PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ## II.
 Multiplexing Approach (VPN free)

+> Multiplexing is a system or signal involving simultaneous transmission of several messages along a single channel of communication.

 The following solution is from Bill Wichser of Research Computing.

 Q: *How do I avoid having to authenticate with Duo every time?*